 Treatment.-There is but little bleeding, and the edges being ragged and bruised, it is useless to bring them closely together.
-Apply lint dipped in cold water or in the carbolic acid lotion (see page 85), and if the pain be great, warm fomentations or poultices.
+Apply lint dipped in cold water or in the carbolic acid lotion (see page 76), and if the pain be great, warm fomentations or poultices.
+When the inflammation has subsided, warm-water dressing soonest heals the wound.